Pittsburgh Penguins: Resurgence and third Stanley Cup title (2006–2010)

+New arena and injuries (2010–2015)

-In 2010–11, the Penguins played their first game in the Consol Energy Center.
+In 2010–11, the Penguins played their first game in Consol Energy Center.
 On February 11, 2011, the Pittsburgh Penguins–New York Islanders brawl took place.
 A season-ending concussion suffered by Crosby and a knee injury to Malkin marred the season.
 The team left early in the playoffs, blowing a 3–1 series lead to Tampa Bay Lightning, with Fleury's goaltending called into question.
 With Crosby still sidelined with post-concussion syndrome, at the start of the 2011–12 season, Malkin led the Penguins' top line and dominated league scoring.
 He finished with 50 goals and 109 points as the Penguins earned 51 wins on the season.
 With Malkin's Art Ross-winning performance, and Crosby's late-season return from injury, the Penguins headed into the 2012 playoffs with high hopes of making a significant Stanley Cup run.
 However, their cross-state rivals, the Philadelphia Flyers, defeated the highly favored Penguins in six games.
 Malkin was later awarded the Hart Memorial Trophy and Lester B. Pearson award.
-Following the Penguins' disappointing playoff exit, general manager Ray Shero made changes to the team at the 2012 NHL Entry Draft for the upcoming 2012–13 season.
+Following the Penguins' disappointing playoff exit, general manager Ray Shero made changes to the team at the 2012 NHL entry draft for the upcoming 2012–13 season.

 During the lockout-shortened 2012–13 season, the Penguins again fought through serious injury.
 At the end of the regular season, they finished atop the Eastern Conference, matching up against the New York Islanders in round one.
 The Penguins defeated the Islanders in six games, with Fleury struggling once again.
-The team then dispatched the Ottawa Senators in five games before being swept in the Conference Finals by the Boston Bruins, scoring just two goals in the entire four-game sweep.
+The team then dispatched the Ottawa Senators in five games before being swept in the conference finals by the Boston Bruins, scoring just two goals in the entire four-game sweep.
 On June 13, 2013, Malkin signed an eight-year contract extension worth an annual average of $9.5 million.

 In the 2013–14 season, the Penguins suffered numerous injuries throughout the campaign.
 Despite the adversity, the Penguins won the realigned, eight-team Metropolitan Division, though the club struggled in the playoffs, requiring six games to defeat the Columbus Blue Jackets, then losing to the New York Rangers in seven games despite leading the series 3–1 after four games.
 This collapse prompted Penguins ownership to fire general manager Shero, replacing him on June 6 with Jim Rutherford, the former general manager of the Carolina Hurricanes.
 Rutherford's first action as general manager was to fire head coach Dan Bylsma, and on June 25, he announced that Mike Johnston was hired as Bylsma's replacement.
 In the 2014–15 season, the Penguins led the Metropolitan Division for the first half of the season.
-However, after losing players to injuries and illnesses, including the mumps, the team fell to fourth in the Division.
-The Pens lost in five games to the New York Rangers in the first round of the playoffs.
+However, after losing players to injuries and illnesses, including the mumps, the team fell to fourth in the division.
+The Penguins lost in five games to the New York Rangers in the first round of the playoffs.
 In the off-season, Rutherford traded several players and picks to acquire star winger Phil Kessel.